AuthorCarpentry/executable-documents-rstudio/03-dynamic.md

 2. Open the script file `write_bib.R` and on the third line -- the one that starts with `write_bib(c("tidyverse"...)` add `DT` and `rorcid`, each in quotes, to the list of packages you want references for.
 3. Save the changes to `write_bib.R`
 4. Select all of the code in  `write_bib.R` with your mouse.
 Once it is all highlighted, press `command+enter` to execute the code.
 You can watch the code run in your console window.
 5. Open `packages.bib` file once again to see that it now includes a citation for the `DT` and `rorcid` packages we'll be using in a bit.
-Close that file and put a smiley sticky on your laptop to signify happiness.
+Close that file.
+6. In the bibliography section of the YAML header, add a new line with `- packages.bib`, so you can include the references in your report.

 ## Building in User Interaction (Part 1)